 - Collagen: All vertebrates have this fibrous protein fluid in their bodies.
 It is insoluble and is the main component of connective tissue in the body.

 - Debridement: Removing burned and dead skin by either surgical or chemical means.

 - Dermatome: In burn technology, the dermatome is a kind of knife used to slice off the skin at the donor sites so it can be grafted onto the burned area site.
 In chiropractic and neurologic terms, the dermatomes are areas of the body and how they are innervated.

 - Dermis: This is the inner vascular mesodermic layer of the skin.
 It is covered by, and beneath, the epidermis, which is the outer layer of skin.

-- First-Degree Burn: The most mild of burn degrees.
-Includes skin that feels hot, has pain and is most often red.
+- First-Degree Burn: The mildest of burn degrees.
+Includes skin that feels hot, has pain, and is most often red.
 Cannot exhibit blistering or charring of tissue, or it would be more severe.

 - Graft: Any transplanted or implanted tissue.

 - Hydrotherapy: The use of water as a therapeutic tool.